Willybaker1988/snowflake_flyway/README.md

 preparing local development database  WILL_BAKER_DEV.
 2021-02-17 09:15:45,704 -setup - INFO - preparing local development database  WILL_BAKER_DEV.
 ```
-3. Run the Docker image to validate connection.
+3. Run the Docker image to validate the connection.
 This should return an example of the migrations in the development database created, the database can be viewed via snowflake and should follow the naming convention
 ```
 docker run --rm -v  snowflakeflyway:latest